exosite-archive/exoline/README.md

 TODO
 ----

+- differentiate dataport and client shares in tree command (this is important now that I'm using non-deprecated form of listing command)
 - --name parameter to copy command so names don't conflict
 - add raw command, taking full RPC json from stdin
 - Make the info command take multiple rids (or stdin)